 Investment in technology and especially human capital will, to a great extent, determine what companies in the Capital Region will survive, and which companies will cease to exist.
 Today, manufacturing companies need people with the knowledge and applied skills to do a multitude of jobs, not just a few.
 Manufacturing companies need people who are trained in the latest technological fields that include CAD, CAM and all aspects of conventional and computerized machining technology.
 The employee of today and tomorrow needs to be fluent in the use of all the latest business software in order to integrate his or her technical knowledge and skills into the overall business framework.
 In-short, company executives will need the graduates of HVCC's Advanced Manufacturing Technology Program.
 HVCC has invested in the facilities, the latest manufacturing machine tools and computer technology in order to train your present and future employees.
 HVCC runs both a two-year full-time day program suited for the recent high-school graduate and a four–year evening program for those older employees already on the payroll, but needing to update their knowledge and skill sets.
 In-short, HVCC's Advanced Manufacturing Technology Program can be your main source for educating the employees you will need in order to compete in today's manufacturing world.

-How does the SMTC-HVCC Performance Based Scholarship work?
+How does the Simmons-HVCC Performance Based Scholarship work?

 The performance based scholarship program works like this:

-- Working with regional high schools or BOCES programs SMTC will identify a new graduate or graduates they would wish to sponsor for a performance based scholarship.
-SMTC will also work with individuals who are interested in pursuing the AMT Program as an incoming or current student.
+- Working with regional high schools or BOCES programs, Simmons will identify a new graduate or graduates they would wish to sponsor for a performance based scholarship.
+Simmons will also work with individuals who are interested in pursuing the AMT Program as an incoming or current student.

 - Upon completion of each semester, the student will submit a copy of their official grades and semester receipts for books, tuition and related fees paid to the sponsoring company.

-- SMTC would also agree to employ the student part-time (no more than 15 hours/week) and an increased number of hours per week when classes are not in session.
+- Simmons would also agree to employ the student part-time (no more than 15 hours/week) and an increased number of hours per week when classes are not in session.

-- SMTC would also agree to hire the student upon graduation from the program.
+- Simmons would also agree to hire the student upon graduation from the program.

 Contact Simmons Machine Tool Corporation

-If you know of a prospective student for the above program or are an employer interested in discussing their future employee needs, contact:
+If you are an interested student or if you know of a prospective student for the above program, please contact: